ISO 27001:2022

 8. Review Regularity of Role Reviews

-Check if the organization has a process for regularly reviewing the defined roles and responsibilities to ensure their continued relevance and effectiveness.
+Check if the organisation has a process for regularly reviewing the defined roles and responsibilities to ensure their continued relevance and effectiveness.

 Audit Technique: Review of documented review process, interviews with management.